 Once the dataset is prepared and prepossessed, we implemented a multi-variable regression model to estimate the odds ratios for each predictor while adjusting for potential confounders.
 This model allows us to determine the independent effect of each variable on the outcome (mortality) by controlling for other variables in the model.
-The results, including odds ratios and confidence intervals, p-values for each predictor variable, indicating their statistical significance in the logistic regression model.
+Each predictor's odds ratio, along with its 95% confidence interval and p-value, was reported to assess its strength and statistical significance in relation to the outcome.
 We used Python and Jupyter Notebook to calculate the P-value.
 For calculating the odds ratio and confidence intervals, we utilized the "statsmodels.api version 0.14.1" module from the Python library.
 Additionally, we employed the "scikit-learn (sklearn)" library for machine learning development [12, 13].